Securing £350,000 Property Finance for a Glamping Business

 He also looked at solutions for providing accommodation.

 He calculated could get six yurts for letting out, and a larger version to use as a social area with games and activities.
-The costs varied between suppliers but he budgeted on spending around £50,000, to include suitable furnishings and brought-in services.
+The costs varied between suppliers, but he budgeted on spending around £50,000, to include suitable furnishings and brought-in services.
 Together with the income from letting out the cottage, his financial predictions looked favourable.

 But they were still not enough to convince lenders that he approached.

 The problem is that a campsite has very little value as property.
-As a business it might be lucrative, but as a property it is little more than a field, and in the current climate, most lenders were reluctant to offer the kind of commercial mortgage which is usually used for this type of venture.
+As a business, it might be lucrative, but as a property, it is little more than a field, and in the current climate, most lenders were reluctant to offer the kind of commercial mortgage which is usually used for this type of venture.

 “I had hoped that the presence of the cottage would make the banks see things my way - but the Covid crisis had made them even more wary than usual.”

-How we secured the funding he needed
+How we secured the glamping business loan he needed

 We saw that our client had already been in touch with some of the key players in the holiday property market and that, despite his favourable figures, there would be little chance of securing a commercial mortgage for the site.